 Spring is the breeding season for most birds, but how do birds mate?
-Coming together in sexual copulation is essential to fertilize eggs to raise young birds, but the sex act is only a brief part of birds' courtship and pair bonds.
+Coming together in sexual copulation is essential to fertilize eggs to raise young birds, but the sex act is only a brief part of the courtship and pair bonds between birds.

 The Reproductive Anatomy of Birds

-When birds are ready to breed, their reproductive organs – the testes and ovaries – swell and produce the sperm and ova.
-Male birds store sperm in their cloaca until an opportunity to mate arises, and females will receive that sperm into their cloaca before it travels to fertilize their ova.
+When birds are ready to breed, their reproductive organs, the testes and ovaries, swell and produce the sperm and ova.
+Male birds store sperm in their cloaca until an opportunity to mate arises, and females will receive that sperm into their cloaca before it travels deeper into their bodies to fertilize their ova and begin egg formation.

 How Birds Have Sex

-Some bird species, most notably several species of swans, geese and ducks, do not have cloacas, but instead male birds have an actual phallus (penis) that is inserted into the female during mating.
+Some bird species, most notably several species of swans, geese, and ducks, do not have cloacas, but instead male birds have an actual phallus (penis) that is inserted into the female during mating.
 The penis is formed by an extension of the cloacal wall, and unlike mammals, is erected by lymph rather than blood.
-Having a penis helps different types of waterfowl mate in the water without the sperm washing away.
-Several other bird species, including cassowaries, kiwis and ostriches, also have penises rather than cloacas, but the mating act is still only a brief encounter.
+Having a penis helps different types of waterfowl mate in the water without the sperm washing away from an exposed cloaca.
+Several other bird species, including cassowaries, kiwis, and ostriches, also have penises rather than cloacas, but the mating act is still only a brief encounter.

 If You See Mating Birds